A tower on the beach

 Jade Signature is a tower on the beach.
 Like the great Miami hotels we have come to admire, it is a building rooted directly in the landscape and the city around it.
 Interior and exterior are seamlessly bound together.
 The street connects to the lobby, the lobby overlooks the pool, and the pool is on the beach.
-With its car park located below ground, Jade stands in contrast to the wall of parking plinths that usually form a barrier between the city and the beach.
-Instead, it puts the relationship with nature and the environment at the core of this project.
+Jade stands in contrast to the wall of parking plinths that usually form a barrier between the city and the beach.
+The relationship with nature, the environment and the surroundings are at the core of this project.